g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 ### Me

-Another thing that stops people is not realising that you can just do things.
+Another thing that stops people: not realising that _you can just do things_.
 You don’t need permission, you usually don’t need a credential, you don’t need to solve all your personal problems first.

 I’m the first person in my family to finish college.
 Grandparents farmers.
 Mother a cleaner.
 I was also shy and depressed for a lot of the first 20 years.
 It took me a while to get going.